consensus-enterprises/drumkit/docs/content/development/structure.md

 Some examples include:
 - Hugo
-- Gitlab-runner
+- Gitlab-ci-local
-- Lando (only on Linux - must be installed manually for OSX)
+- DDEV (only on Linux - must be installed manually for OSX)
 - Packer
 - Terraform